c4milo/fusejs/README.md

 ## TODO
 * Fix signal handling, specially SIGINT.
-Whenever the filesystem is mounted and the nodejs process receives SIGINT, FUSE signal handlers don't seem to be receiving the signal.
+Whenever the filesystem is mounted and the nodejs process receives SIGINT, FUSE signal handlers don't seem to be getting called.
 * More filesystem examples
 * Tests